casidiablo/persistence/README.md

 This is much more efficient than implementing a loop manually since this will not insert items one-by-one but instead will create a bulk insert statement.
-There is another version of this method called `storeUniqueCollection` which basically inserts and updates objects that you pass in the list, and delete from the database those items that are not included in the list.
+There is another version of this method called `storeUniqueCollection` which basically inserts and updates objects that you pass into the list, and delete from the database those items that are not included in the list.

 When you insert an object whose primary key is not auto-increment, it will try to update it instead of inserting a new